 From 1998-2002 she served as the opera and classical music critic for the Houston Press.
 Since then she has covered internationally renowned opera productions for Playbill, Houston Grand Opera’s Opera Cues, and various publications.

 From 1988-1997, she taught American and British literature, film, and English composition to undergraduates at Wharton Junior College (in southwest Houston) as a full-time faculty member.
 A native Texan, she holds a Master of Arts in English from the University of Texas at San Antonio, and a Bachelor of Arts in linguistics and Spanish from the University of Texas at Austin.

-She is editor at large of CorrDefense, a triannual online magazine produced for the Department of Defense.
+She is editor at large of CorrDefense, a triannual online magazine that is produced for the Department of Defense Corrosion Policy and Oversight Office.
 Previously, she served as a content consultant for ESL ReadingSmart, an online academic site licensed to middle school students in Texas (adopted as an instructional material for the Texas Education Agency.)
-She is a member of the Author’s Guild, the American Society of Journalists and Authors, the National Coalition of Independent Scholars, and the Shakespeare Association of America.
+She is a member of the Author’s Guild, the American Society of Journalists and Authors, and the Modern Language Association.

 Books and Selected Articles

 Essay - History of Opera

 Arts-related Investigative Report